10up/ElasticPress/readme.txt

 * Updated stats cli command to properly display index size.
 * Updated WooCommerce feature to properly detect signle product page.
+* Updated query to use all indexable post types when post_type is "any".

 = 2.4 =